getreddy/getdocker/dockerWin2016Tomcat/README.md

 `docker inspect <ContainerID> `

 // This will show network IP used by container.
-Copy paste that IP and use below URL:
+Copy paste that IP and use below URL on host machine:

 `http://<IP>:8080`